damian-lis/portfolio-website/README.md

 <br/>

-### 2.11.
-A visual example of adding a form component to the curtain (the effect of calling the toggleShow method with the toggle parameter set to "on")
+<h3 id="curtain-adding-form-component">2.11.
+A visual example of adding a form component to the curtain (the effect of calling the toggleShow method with the toggle parameter set to "on")</h3>

 Below is a visual example of adding a form component to a curtain by pressing the button with the form icon (this process will be discussed in the next section):